Sign in

 Treatment for Dry Eye

-If your dry eye is caused by Meibomian Gland Dysfunction (MGD), your eye doctor can use a warm compression to clear the blocked glands and restore their normal function.
+If your dry eye is caused by meibomian gland dysfunction (MGD), your doctor may recommend warm compresses and suggest an in-office procedure to clear the blocked glands and restore normal function.

-Nutritional supplements containing certain essential fatty acids designed to mitigate dry eye symptoms are another option.
-Even drinking more water can offer some relief.
+Doctors sometimes also recommend special nutritional supplements containing certain essential fatty acids to decrease dry eye symptoms.
+Drinking more water may also offer some relief.